'It Has To Have A Soul': How Chatbots Get Their Personalities

 In the year 2000, logging onto the Internet usually meant sitting down at a monitor connected to a dial-up modem, a bunch of beeps and clicks, and a "You've got mail!" notification.
 In those days, AOL Instant Messenger was the Internet's favorite pastime, and the king of AIM was SmarterChild, a chatbot that lived in your buddy list.

 A chatbot is a computer program designed to simulate human conversation, and SmarterChild was one of the first chatbots the public ever saw.
-The idea was that you would ask SmarterChild a question— "Who won the Mets game last night?" or "Where did the Dow close today?" — then the program would scour the Internet and, within seconds, respond with the answer.
+The idea was that you would ask SmarterChild a question — "Who won the Mets game last night?" or "Where did the Dow close today?" — then the program would scour the Internet and, within seconds, respond with the answer.
 The company that built SmarterChild, a startup called ActiveBuddy, thought it could make money by building custom bots for big companies and made SmarterChild as a test case.

 And people did use SmarterChild — a lot.
-At its height SmarterChild chatted with 250,000 people a day.
+At its height, SmarterChild chatted with 250,000 people a day.

 Responding like a human